ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-8-1.md

-Chapter: Sending Thank-You Notes and Follow-Up Emails
+Sending Thank-You Notes and Follow-Up Emails
 =====================================================

 Sending thank-you notes and follow-up emails after a job interview is a crucial step in the interview process.
 This chapter will guide you on how to craft effective thank-you messages and follow-up emails that leave a positive impression on the interviewer.